Photography and Graphics

 Responses shall be sent to the students a day after reception of the application letter or email.

-The Communication manages an internal Television network called CUIB TV where programs and our productions are broadcasted.
+The Communication manages an internal Television network called CUIB TV where programs and our productions are broadcast.
 The screen also serves as an announcements medium for the university.
 Through the screen students especially and our community are updated about upcoming events and developments in the community as well as opportunities.

 Telling your Story is of essence else someone else will tell it for you in the most inappropriate way.
 As a 21st Century University adding to the above statement, CUIB’s Communication Service produce videos that highlight many aspects of campus and student life as well as achievements.
 Some of our works can be seen on our youtube channel.